 About Grange House

-At the heart of our vision is independence, dignity and confidence — embodied in Grange House, a cluster of ten purpose-built supported living apartments in a stunningly converted Grade II-listed building, formerly known as Market Rasen House.
+Central to our vision for The Grange Collective is independence, dignity and confidence This is perfectly embodied in Grange House - ten purpose-built, supported living apartments in the stunningly converted Grade II-listed building, formerly known as Market Rasen House.

 Key features: